 I'd just like to be remembered for being a compassionate human being who happened to be fortunate enough to be born at a time when there was a fabulous thing called television."

 From 1967 to 2001, Fred Rogers produced his daily children's television program, celebrating imagination and play, exploring children's feelings and sense of self worth, and treating young viewers with love and respect.
 Mister Rogers' Neighborhood continues to air on PBS stations throughout the United States and remains the gold standard of how television can enlighten, educate and increase social consciousness and understanding.

-The Television Academy Foundation's Mister Rogers Memorial Scholarship Program awards up to four $10,000 scholarships to graduating seniors (must be continuing directly to graduate school) and graduate students (Masters or Ph.D) to support and encourage them to pursue a career in children’s media and further the values and principles of Fred Rogers’ work.
-The scholarships are project-based and may not to be used for tuition.
+The Television Academy Foundation's Mister Rogers Memorial Scholarship Program awards two $10,000 scholarships to graduating seniors (must be continuing directly to graduate school) and graduate students (Masters or Ph.D) to support and encourage them to pursue a career in children’s media and further the values and principles of Fred Rogers’ work.
+The scholarships are project-based and may not be used for tuition.

 In addition to the monetary award, successful applicants are mentored by children’s programming professionals during the academic year.
 Mentors are identified from the Television Academy’s Los Angeles or New York membership and assigned based on proximity to the recipient.
 The mentor and the recipient will communicate in person, by phone and by e-mail on a regular basis.
-Up to three of the Mister Rogers Memorial Scholarships are made possible through the generous underwriting of Ernst & Young.
+One Mister Rogers Memorial Scholarship is made possible through the generous underwriting of Ernst & Young.
 The Grable Foundation sponsors one scholarship (New Media for Children) specifically for students in the Pittsburgh area.